ionspin/kotlin-multiplatform-bignum/README.md

 **The APIs might change until v1.0**

-Version 0.3.0 will bring API changes to BigDecimal API see changelog for full list.
+Version 0.3.0 brings API changes to BigDecimal API see changelog for full list.

 Also, there is a plan to implement platform native versions.